kintone-labs/kintone-ui-component/README.md

 [![npm version][npm-image]][npm-url]

 ```
-ⓘ This library have been migrated from git://github.com/kintone/kintone-ui-component
+ⓘ This library has been migrated from git://github.com/kintone/kintone-ui-component
 ```

 ## Usage